Do you do Christmas Eve boxes for your children?

 Pyjamas

-Three years ago I didn’t buy actual Christmas pyjamas for the boys, just red tartan ones, as I wanted them to wear them throughout the winter.
-Then two years ago I went all out and bought us ALL MATCHING CHRISTMAS PJS!
-I’m not entirely sure the Other Half is that impressed to be honest.
-But I’ll be honest, they were so ridiculously expensive that I made us all wear them again last year, and I think they still fit the kids this year too.
+Four years ago I didn’t buy actual Christmas pyjamas for the boys, just red tartan ones, as I wanted them to wear them throughout the winter.
+Then three years ago I went all out and bought us ALL MATCHING CHRISTMAS PJS!
+I’m not entirely sure the Other Half was that impressed.
+But I’ll be honest, they were so ridiculously expensive from Next that I made us all wear them again the following year, and last year I managed to get another pair from a friend so they all still fitted the kids.
+And I actually think they might be able to squeeze into them again this year too.
 So actually spending an obsene amount of money in the first place wasn’t so bad in the end!

 Christmas book